 - Andacollo is situated in the mountains of Norte Chico, in central Chile.
 You can reach it by bus coming from La Serena and Coquimbo.

 - The town has several hostels and a campsite (or pitch your tent in the dry river-bed, as the locals do).

-- Enjoy other interesting activities in the area: take part in a tour of the pisco distillery of Planta Capel (in Vicuña), or enjoy a night observing the stars through a telescope at Cerro Mamalluca.
+- Enjoy other interesting activities in the area: take part in a tour of the pisco distillery of Planta Capel (in Vicuña), or the beach of La Serena.

 The Elquí Valley has much to offer.
 Some sights are easily visited independently, others work better with a tour.
 Check below what options there are.
 Enjoy!